4 Kings (2021 film)

-The film is about vocational students battle between different schools in the '90s.
+The film follows the conflict between vocational students and students of various institutions in the 1990s.

 Plot

-The film set in 1995 by told through the memories of Billy, a former vocational student who turned to be a single dad with Am his teenage daughter.
+The film, set in 1995, was told through the memories of Billy, a former vocational student who turned to be a single dad with Am his teenage daughter.
 Though this father-daughter relationship is not very healthy, when Am gets injured from a vocational school gangs fight, Billy reminisces his own and his friends' pasts.
-In the '90s, there were many vocational schools that were notorious for being rowdy students, in those days the most famous were four schools which were Intaraarcheewasueksa, Changkolburanapol, Technologyprachachol and Kanokarcheewa.
+In the '90s, there were many vocational schools that were notorious for being rowdy students, in those days the most famous were four schools which were Intaraarcheewasueksa, Changkolburanabondh, Technologyprachachol and Kanokarcheewa.
 They were collectively nicknamed "4 Kings".

 Billy got depressed when his mother remarried and his stepfather just hated him.
 His only getaway is his close friends, so he had to do everything to keep and protect his comradeship with his schoolmates.
 Billy encountered all sorts of conflicts and lost his best friend.
 It is such a big life lesson that he has to pay back until these days.